Best Months to Ski In California

 It’s a favorite time of year for backcountry skiers as well.
 Coverage is decent and more predictable, plus you get a break from breaking trail.
 Sonora Pass opens, and Mt.
 Shasta is bustling.
 The backcountry turns into one big playground.
 Those willing to climb up a mountain get some of the best turns of the season.

 The California ski season is incredibly long and can last into June.
 On a good season, backcountry skiers are still scouring the higher elevations and cranking out turns.
-Squaw Valley Alpine Meadows and Mammoth Mountain are known for late closing dates and even operating on the Fourth of July.
+Palisades Tahoe and Mammoth Mountain are known for late closing dates and even operating on the Fourth of July.

 For all the die-hard park riders out there––Boreal pushes a strip of snow together sprinkled with various features that last into the summer months.
 For a one of a kind experience, go skiing in the morning and then hit the lake in the afternoon.